Engage with Nature-Based Solutions

 Listening is a form of attentiveness.
 When we actively listen, we are open and present.
 This impacts our physiology in positive ways.
 It also opens us up to receive information from the world, and increases our receptivity and connection with those we listen to and with.
 This is not only true of listening to humans but also when we listen to nature.
 When we feel connected to the communities and ecosystems we are a part of, we have a greater capacity to engage with empathy and compassion.

-Sixty community members have participated in the community project by individually stitching hand-dyed listening bands in response to their unique experiences of listening to the sounds of nature.
-The listening bands will become part of an outdoor textile installation that will take place in Miqən (Beacon Hill Park) on unceded Lək̓ʷəŋən Territories (Victoria, BC) on July 12, 2025.
+Sixty community members participated in the community project by individually stitching hand-dyed listening bands in response to their unique experiences of listening to the sounds of nature.
+The listening bands became part of an outdoor textile installation that took place in Miqən (Beacon Hill Park) on unceded Lək̓ʷəŋən Territories (Victoria, BC) on July 12, 2025.
+The community installation began at 11am with opening remarks and a performance Ear to the Ground by the artist Connie, and remained open to the public until 4pm.